siddhishah2707-spec/Debate-Platform-using-React/README.md

 # Debate-Platform-using-React
 I created a Debate Platform using React that allows users to participate in structured debates.
 The platform provides features like creating debate topics, joining as participants.
 Have created a static platform UI's.
-Further task to implement on 100ms SDK.